jonathanchiong/street-level.github.io/_drafts/2016-08-25-Singapore-real-estate-what-will-drive-long-term-value.md

 <img src="http://www.street-level.co/assets/Singapore-GDP-Breakdown.png" width="700px"><br>
 <sup>Source: Singstats</sup>

 From a real estate perspective, this means that traditional end-user demand of real estate is going to be different.
-Some examples are:
-1. manufacturing sector will no longer drive usage of industrial space
-2. traditional retail trade are now ousted in favour of experential/large format retail experience in shopping malls
-3. co-working spaces will emerge to change the way office space is being used. etc.
+Some examples being: Manufacturing sector will no longer be the main driver for usage of industrial space.
+Traditional retail trade are now ousted in favour of experential/large format retail experience in shopping malls.
+Co-working spaces will emerge to change the way office space is being used. etc.

 This also means that obsolence risk for real estate is becoming more real as we see some sectors and industries in the old economy fade away.

-### But end-user demand will still continue to drive real estate value, so its important to identify the trends that are emerging
+### End-user demand will still continue to drive real estate value, so its important to identify the trends that are emerging

 Real estate demand can be quite policy-driven, hence we believe that real estate investors can take cue from the economic policies that the Singapore and regional governments will or has implemented to project how the economy will develop.